We earn a commission for products purchased through some links in this article.

-We know that every generation thinks the toys of their childhood are the best, but when it comes to the 90s, we think it might just be true.
+We take a look at the best toys of the 90s (we know that every generation thinks the toys of their childhood are the best, but when it comes to the 90s, we think it might just be true).

 It was an exciting time for play for all ages – not only were classics like dolls and teddies getting clever new updates, games consoles were appearing, giving us new technological addictions too.